germangarces/TAPIv2_TagEnforcement_PoC/README.md

 A map holds each SCP’s details (e.g., name and path), and the `main.tf` iterates over this map to create each SCP, associating it with an Organizational Unit provided as a parameter.

-The policies themselves are stored in the `SCP/policies directory`.
+The policies themselves are stored in the `SCP/policies` directory.

 ### IAM Policies